lecritch/dtrees_sea-chi-ds/README.md

 ## High level of how the Decision Tree algorithm works

 * Select the best attribute using Attribute Selection Measures (Gini/Entropy) to split the records.
-* Make that attribute a decision node and breaks the dataset into smaller subsets.
+* Make that attribute a decision node and break the dataset into smaller subsets.
 * Starts tree building by repeating this process recursively for each child until one of these conditions will match:
-    * All the tuples belong to the same attribute value.
+    * You have reached a pure split: the leaf has only 1 class
-    * There are no more remaining attributes.
+    * There are no more remaining attributes to split on.
     * There are no more instances.

 ### Important Terminology related to Decision Trees